In this Document

 To this file change IPADDR, NETMASK, BROADCAST, GATEWAY, and NETWORK parameters with the new values.

 If a backup of the original file is made, use a prefix to name the file like “backup-ifcfg-bondeth0”.
-If a suffix is used, like ".orig" the OS will interpret the ifcfg-bondeth0.orig file as a device’s configuration file and will cause network configuration problems at boot time.
+If a suffix is used, like ".orig" the OS will interpret the ifcfg-bondeth0.orig file as a device’s configuration file and will cause network configuration problems at boot time. - Modify the routing rules if the database node has them.
+In some recent image versions, the default deployment may include routing rules.
+If the files exist, they require modification:

 (root)# ls /etc/sysconfig/network-scripts/route-bondeth0